mhazley/matthazley.com/content/cv.md

 **Product Management:** Skilled in overseeing the product lifecycle, from concept to launch, with hands-on experience managing product features, requirements, and roadmaps.
 Strong ability to collaborate with engineering, design, and business teams to prioritise features, manage releases, and ensure successful product outcomes.

+**Open Source Engagement:** Experience working with, and contributing to, open source software projects.
+Adept at navigating community-driven development processes, collaborating with global contributors, and aligning open-source innovations with organizational objectives.

 ## Occupation History